Beatmania IIDX: Gameplay

-Beatmania IIDX tasks the player with performing songs through a controller consisting of seven key buttons and a scratchable turntable.
-Hitting the notes with strong timing increases the score and groove gauge bar, allowing the player to finish the stage.
-Failing to do so depletes the gauge until it is empty, abruptly ending the song.
+Beatmania IIDX tasks the player with performing songs through a controller consisting of seven buttons and a turntable.
+Hitting the notes at the correct time increases the score and groove gauge bar, which if equal to or above 80% on Normal difficulty will allow the player to clear the stage.
+Failing to hit the notes at the correct time depletes the players groove gauge until it is empty.

-Starting from beatmania IIDX 17 SIRIUS, two new note types are added.
-Charge Notes is a note that must be pressed and released on the right time, while Backspin Scratch is a scratch note which require the player to spin the disc in a direction, then spinning it in the opposite direction at the end.
-Both are valued two combos; one for the beginning note and one for the ending note. beatmania IIDX 23 copula introduced a variation called Hell Charge Notes, which refill the gauge when held down but rapidly deplete it when not.
-Unlike regular Charge Notes, they can be pressed at any time, though missing the timing window will still break the player's combo.
+Starting from beatmania IIDX 17 SIRIUS, two new note types are added: Charge Notes, which require the user to hold and release buttons in time with the music, and Backspin Scratches, which involve spinning the turntable in one direction and then turning it in the opposite direction at the end of the note. beatmania IIDX 23 copula introduced a variation called Hell Charge Notes, which refill the gauge when held down but rapidly deplete it when not.
+Unlike regular Charge Notes, they can be pressed at any time, though missing the start or end will still break the player's combo.